-Continuous improvement is important to us and the way we are set up means we’re able to quickly and effectively implement change based on our customers’ feedback, so we’ll use this to:
+Continuous improvement is important to us and our ‘lean & agile’ approach means we’re able to quickly and effectively implement change based on our customers’ feedback.
+We will use this to drive improvement by:

-- assess and make changes to the way we work to continually improve our services.
+- Assessing and making changes to the way we work to continually improve our services, including systematic solutions.

-- review how we respond to feedback and how we can improve in doing so further.
+- Reviewing how we respond to feedback and how we can improve in doing so further.

 The National Rail Conditions of Travel also details your entitlements if the service is not to the standard you expect.
-These are available online at National Rail Conditions of Travel, from any staffed station or our Customer Experience team.
+These are available online here.

 ‘Any expression of dissatisfaction by a customer, or potential customer, about service delivery or company or industry policy’